 Problem 9: Suppose you are answering a multiple choice question and there are 5 possible answers.
-What is the probability that you guess correctly on 3 questions?
-What is the probability of guessing incorrectly on 3 questions?
+What is the probability that you guess correctly?
+What is the probability of guessing incorrectly?

 Problem 10: Based on a survey by Cool Mathematicians Today, 97% of mathematicians believe Mathematics is cool.
 What is the probability a randomly selected mathematician believes math is 'cool'.
 What is the probability the mathematician does not believe this?